jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 * DS-Lite is believed to be only possible in router mode based on the Virgin Media Hub firmware code, to use it means you have to give up modem mode.
 This won't sit well with many customers given a lot of customers choose to use this functionality and have done for years
 * DS-Lite removes having your own IPv4 address being routed to you and instead this will be translated through CGNAT.
 (CGNAT IS EVIL, [ask Europol](https://www.europol.europa.eu/newsroom/news/are-you-sharing-same-ip-address-criminal-law-enforcement-call-for-end-of-carrier-grade-nat-cgn-to-increase-accountability-online))
-* DS Lite means you will no longer be able to run any external services over IPv4 anymore
+* DS-Lite means you will no longer be able to run any external services over IPv4 anymore
 * DS-Lite is horrible for gamers as most games/lobby systems will not use IPv6 (expect a "strict" NAT type)
 * DS-Lite removes IPv4 port forwarding, so if you are currently using that right now, that's not possible with DS-Lite